Get insider access

 -7.07 dB

-The treble accuracy of the HyperX Cloud Alpha is mediocre.
-While the start of low-treble is flat and even, the following large dip in low and mid-treble negatively affects the detail and articulation of vocals and lead instruments, causing them to sound dull and lispy.
+The treble accuracy of the HyperX Cloud Alpha is okay at best.
+While the start of low-treble is flat and even, the following large dip in the low to mid-treble negatively affects the detail and articulation of vocals and lead instruments, causing them to sound dull and lispy.
+Sibilants like the sound of metal clinking together in games like The Legend of Zelda: Tears of the Lost Kingdom are also a bit bull.

 7.3